Carbon suboxide: Synthesis

 It is synthesized by warming a dry mixture of phosphorus pentoxide (P4O10) and malonic acid or its esters.

 Therefore, it can be also considered as the anhydride of malonic anhydride, i.e. the "second anhydride" of malonic acid.

 Several other ways for synthesis and reactions of carbon suboxide can be found in a review from 1930 by Reyerson.

 Polymerization

 Carbon suboxide polymerizes spontaneously to a red, yellow, or black solid.
 The structure is postulated to be poly(α-pyronic), similar to the structure in 2-pyrone (α-pyrone).
 The number of monomers in the polymers is variable (see Oxocarbon#Polymeric carbon oxides).

 In 1969, it was hypothesized that the color of the Martian surface was caused by this compound; this was disproved by the Viking Mars probes (the red color is instead due to iron oxide).

 Uses

 Carbon suboxide is used in the preparation of malonates; and as an auxiliary to improve the dye affinity of furs.

+In chemical synthesis, carbon suboxide is a 1,3-dipole, reacting with alkenes to make 1,3-cyclopentadiones.
+Because it is so unstable, it is a reagent of last resort.